 Debugging and testing is an important part of coding.
 These two things are inherent to coding and teach children to be resilient, not give up and work on their mistakes consequently, building resilience and growth mindset.

 Kids of all ages can learn to code.
-There is a gamut of activities specially designed for children to help them understand and learn the basics of coding.
-You can choose from offline coding activities or online coding platforms depending on your screen time policy and your child’s learning style.
+There is a gamut of coding websites for kids – free & paid, specifically designed to help children understand and learn the basics of coding.

 Indoor Screen-Free Coding Activities for Kids